What to Do When Facing Eviction as a Tenant

 houseRebuild icon

-While properties naturally experience wear and tear, you should know how to identify and take action on major damage.
-Neglecting this damage can result in additional repair costs and even eviction.
-As a protective measure, always document any damages with photographs or videos to safeguard yourself against potential wrongful accusations.
+While properties naturally experience wear and tear, you should know how to identify and address major damage.
+Neglecting this damage results in additional repair costs and even eviction.

 handcuffs2 icon